Continuous Delivery vs. Continuous Integration: What's the Difference?

 What is Continuous Delivery?

-Continuous delivery takes the idea of continuous integration and advances it one step further.
+The standard continuous delivery definition takes the idea of continuous integration and advances it one step further.
 With continuous delivery, the code is not only integrated with changes on a regular basis, but it is also deployed to a given environment, such as test or production.

 Like continuous integration, the core principles of continuous delivery are to reduce risk and lower the cost of development by automating the code review process.
 In addition, continuous delivery seeks to ensure that developers have implemented all architecturally significant requirements in the software.